6 Things to Know About Ballast Island Lake Erie

 • Wave-washed cobbles and pebbles

 Over time, Lake Erie’s waves have shaped and reshaped the island, creating its unique, ever-changing shoreline.
-There are still on-going efforts today to deter erosion by adding rip-rap to the shorelines.
+There are still ongoing efforts today to deter erosion by adding rip-rap to the shorelines.
+You can often see work barges coming to and from the island.

 6. Comparing Ballast Island to Other Lake Erie Islands

 While Ballast Island may be smaller than its neighbors like Put-in-Bay or Middle Bass Island, it has some of the same features.
-Some similarities are the rocky shoreline, outlying islands and shoals, and the wildlife including plants.
-Like some of the other islands, Ballast Island is privately owned by one family and their children.
+Some similarities are the rocky shoreline, outlying islands and shoals, and the wildlife.
+Birds still call this island home like others in the area.
+You can still catch the same fish around Ballast that you can at the other islands!
+Lastly, like some of the other islands, Ballast Island is privately owned by one family and their children.